smileandknow/smileandknow.github.io/_posts/2020-04-08-on-consuming-and-creating.md

 ---
-layout: post-no-feature
+layout: post
 title: "On consuming and creating"
-description: "This is a description"
+description: "There's a ratio between how much one consumes and how much one creates."
 category: articles
 tags: [writing, readability, test]
 ---

-There's a ratio between how much one consumes and how much one creates.
 One end of this spectrum is unreachable:
 One cannot create without ever consuming.
 However on the other end, there are black holes: